 Here is the schedule for the Intro and Extended groups.
 Morning classes (9:00 - 12:00) are scheduled in groups – acting exercises, movement, and voice.
 After lunch break there is a Master Class for the entire School (13:00 - 15:00).
 The rest of the day there are scene study rehearsals (15:30 - 19:30) – both faculty supervised and independent.
 Classes are scheduled Monday through Saturday, Sunday is off.
 The program culminates with the Scene Study Showcase for invited audiences.

 All classes at the School are taught in English.
 Some exceptions can be made in the Scene Study class.
 Our directors speak Russian, English and Latvian.

 No. In 25 years in the United States we have worked with students from 22 countries, and we certainly hope to expand that list!

 We offer single- and double-room housing at special rates in hotels and hostels nearby the School.
-The canteen at the School will be serving hot meals 3 times a day.
+The canteen at the School will be serving hot meals twice a day.

 Most likely, you will not need a visa, since Latvia is EU member, as well as Schengen Treaty participant.
 Latvia also has visa waiver treaties with many other countries.
 For a full list please visit this link.

-Sounds great!
-Please use the form below to ask your question, or call our office.
+Please use the form below to ask your questions, or call our office.